 Greetings to the Gentles of Known World,

-Here is a copy of my Florilegium article for September detailing what
+Here is a copy of my Florilegium article for August detailing what is

 I am always looking for good articles for the Florilegium.
 If you have

 researched a little known subject in our period or you practice a

 little known art or craft, writing an article is an excellent way to

 introduce others to the work you've done.
 I'm especially interested in